Ashok0/EnderalVR/README.md

 [**Dual Wield Block VR v1.6**](https://www.nexusmods.com/skyrimspecialedition/mods/28456?tab=files): SKSE plugin to let the player block attacks while dual wielding (two weapons or weapon + spell) or unarmed.

-[**LocationalDamageSKSE VR v0.7.1-BETA**](https://www.nexusmods.com/skyrimspecialedition/mods/26447?tab=files): Locational Damage for SKSE VR!
+[**LocationalDamageSKSE VR v0.7.2**](https://www.nexusmods.com/skyrimspecialedition/mods/26447?tab=files): Locational Damage for SKSE VR!
 Do extra damage depending on which body part you hit with your arrows or spells.

 [**No Stagger Mod v1.0**](https://www.nexusmods.com/skyrimspecialedition/mods/16335?tab=files): This mod makes your character unstaggerable.

-[**Sprint Jump VR v1.01**](https://www.nexusmods.com/skyrimspecialedition/mods/28354?tab=files): An SKSE plugin to allow Sprint Jumping in SkyrimVR.
+[**Sprint Jump VR v1.1.2**](https://www.nexusmods.com/skyrimspecialedition/mods/28354?tab=files): An SKSE plugin to allow Sprint Jumping in SkyrimVR.
 Increase sprint jump height and distance with a multiplier in the config file.

 [**Enhanced Ragdoll Accuracy Main File v1.02**](https://www.nexusmods.com/skyrimspecialedition/mods/45767?tab=files): Makes in-game humanoid corpses much more believable and immersive through meticulous changes in weight, joints, etc.

 [**Scoped Bows SE v1.3.1**](https://www.nexusmods.com/skyrimspecialedition/mods/912?tab=files): Scoped Bows is a huge weapons mod that adds scoped variants of all bows to the game, designed to be used without crosshair.
+- "Cell" and "Worldspace" data must be removed from ScopedBows.esp using xEdit or DynDOLOD 3.0 will fail.

 [**Scoped VR-1-1-1 v1.1.1**](https://www.nexusmods.com/skyrimspecialedition/mods/16666?tab=files): Scoped Bows Remixed meshes designed for VR.